Sony RX100 III vs Leica M10

 Body comparison: Sony RX100 III vs Leica M10

 The side-by-side display below illustrates the physical size and weight of the Sony RX100 III and the Leica M10.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX100 III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is considerably larger (88 percent) than the Sony RX100 III.
 In this context, it is worth noting that neither the RX100 III nor the M10 are weather-sealed.